nCrag/dvg/README.md

-# hello-world
+# DVG
 first repository

-Here will be my pythons projects
+Here will be my blog project in Django Vue GraphQL
-Also I will be in open source project FBW